Aephir/create_heatmap/README.md

 ## Known limitations
 - Background "color" for empty cells is "clear", and there is a white "plus" through the cells.
-While this does not matter i exporting a png and displaying on white background, it limits other uses.
+While this does not matter if exporting a png and displaying on white background, it limits other uses.